CS1102groupproject/CS1102_Project/README.md

-# CS1102_Project

-## Project Members
-- Yeung Ho Fung 57847209
-- Law Ho Tat 57317481
-- Ma Chun Chiu 57134824
-- Chiu Tsz Ki 56615622

-## Project Description
-CS1102 The Mechanism and Applications of Blockchain
+# CS1102 The Mechanism and Applications of Blockchain
 <!DOCTYPE html>
 <html>
   <head>